 Commonwealth Department of Health

-AHA was awarded this services agreement following a competitive tender process undertaken by the Department of Health and has substantial experience administering government programs.
+AHA was awarded this services agreement following a competitive tender process undertaken by the Department of Health, based on AHA’s substantial experience administering government programs.
 Notably, AHA currently administers the Community Service Obligation (CSO) Funding Pool and the Chemotherapy Compounding Payment Scheme (CCPS) on behalf of the Department.